 Replacing old French doors£250 – £600Simple replacement without structural work

-Installing new French doors (existing opening)£800 – £2,000May require new lintels and finishing work
+Installing new French doors cost (existing opening)£800 – £2,000May require new lintels and finishing work

 Installing in a brick wall (no existing opening)£1,500 – £3,000Includes structural alterations and making a new doorway